chrizzzii/notes-app-back-end/README.md

 Test the API:

     The server will be running at http://localhost:5000.
-    You can use Postman or Insomnia to interact with the API.
+    You can use Postman to interact with the API.

 ## Example Usage